With the passage of the Columbine-Hondo

 The upper elevations of this trail are usually snow packed from mid-late October until mid-June.
 Lots of avalanche terrain to be aware of when snow is present.
 This is a mountain environment with characteristics similar to the Sawatch Range in central Colorado.

-There are lots of good places for food and drinks in Red River.
-I'd recommend the Black Diamond Grill for genuine Texas BBQ.
+There are lots of places to check out for food and drinks in Red River.

 This trail can be ridden as a loop in either direction; I'm describing the clockwise route.